Jennifer Senior

-Jennifer Senior is an American journalist and author.
-She is a staff writer at The Atlantic.
-She is the winner of the 2022 Pulitzer Prize for Feature Writing.
+Jennifer Senior is an American journalist, columnist, book critic, and author.
+She is a staff writer at The Atlantic and has been an Op-Ed columnist for the New York Times since September 2018.
+Previously, she was a columnist and a book critic at the New York Times, and a staff writer for New York magazine.

-She is the author of the 2014 book All Joy and No Fun: The Paradox of Modern Parenthood.
+In 2022, she won a Pulitzer Prize for Feature Writing and a National Magazine Award for Feature Writing, both for the article "What Bobby McIlvaine Left Behind," published in The Atlantic in September 2021.
+The essay was reprinted in book form in 2023.
+It explores the aftermath of 9/11 for surviving family members.
+She also wrote an account of her mentally handicapped aunt who was institutionalized.

 She graduated from Princeton University, majoring in anthropology, in 1991.
+She is the author of the 2014 New York Times best-selling book All Joy and No Fun: The Paradox of Modern Parenthood.

 She has written about her experience suffering from Long COVID: "Long COVID symptoms often change.
 This syndrome is wily, protean—imagine a mischief of mice moving through the walls of your house and laying waste to different bits of circuitry and infrastructure as they go."